 Don’t Just Deal With It…Combat Job Complacency

-Awareness and observation are key.
-But then come the necessary steps to keep the door to success open and maintain a positive workplace culture.
+A continual innate awareness and active observation are certainly key.
+But then come the necessary steps to keep the door to success open in order to maintain a positive, productive workplace culture.
 Try these highly effective and proven ways to avoid complacency in employees – before damage control even comes in to play.

 - Communicate Vision — Not all organizations are as transparent as they can be.
 Remind employees of the company’s mission and goals on a regular basis.
 Don’t assume you are all on the same page.
 Create a connection to the big picture and emphasize that their contributions have an impact.